Jean-Baptiste de Moriès de Castellet

 Jean-Baptiste de Moriès de Castellet (Pignans — 1825) was a French Navy officer.
-He served in the War of American Independence.
+He served in the American Revolutionary War.
 He was a member of the Society of the Cincinnati.

 Biography

 Moriès de Castellet was born in Pignans.
 He was brother to Pierre de Moriès-Castellet, who also served in the Navy, and nephew to Jean-Baptiste de Glandevès du Castellet.